Ridgeline

 The Ridgeline Purpose:

-• Obtain an academic understanding of essential business theory through Ridgeline
+- Obtain an academic understanding of essential business theory through Ridgeline

-• Personalize what you believe about those theories
+- Decide what you believe about those theories

-• Turn theory into strategy
+- Turn your decisions into strategy

-• Decide if anything will change – and start doing it.
+- Decide if anything will change – and start doing it.

 It’s an executive level development course.
 Welcome.